My Favorite Video Game Stocks To Buy

 What’s to like about Netease?

-Netease is a household name among Asian gamers, in particular in the mass-multiplayer scene.
+Netease is a household name among Asian gamers, particularly in the mass-multiplayer scene.
 With its wide moat, it benefits from massive economies of scale, resulting in stable high revenues.
 The sheer amount of players in Asia gives it a great position to benefit from the large addressable market.
 Personally, Netease’s games don’t resonate with me and hence I can not really say much about if they are good or not.

 This one is not for me and I would rather look at other video game stocks on the list.